20809228Environmental Economics

 Criteria

-you communicate the "market failure" and the implications for interference with optimum resources allocation
+explain the implications for interference with optimum resources allocation

-you identify examples of monopolies resulting in market failure
+identify examples of monopolies resulting in market failure

-you identify examples of economic externalities leading to market failure
+identify examples of economic externalities leading to market failure

 3. Identify examples of environmental externalities.